 I really enjoy traveling in this region during the shoulder season of late September, October and November.
-The crowds are smaller, hotels are lower priced, it’s easier to book last minute and the weather is still pretty beautiful (in fact, my water-loving husband has been known to take a dip in Marseille’s gorgeous Calanques as late as October!)
+The crowds are smaller, hotels are lower priced.
+Also, it’s easier to book last minute and the weather is still pretty beautiful!
+In fact, my water-loving husband has been known to take a dip in Marseille’s gorgeous Calanques as late as October!

-My first trip to Provence was in November of 2011 and since then I’ve spent several more years exploring the region and enjoying it’s autumnal charm.
+My first trip to Provence was in November of 2011.
+Since then I’ve spent several more years exploring the region and enjoying it’s autumnal charm…

 The most centrally located airport to the Provence Region is the Marseille/Provence Airport (code: MRS).
-The airport has undergone a renovation in the past few years and it’s a pretty chill airport to fly in and out of.
+The recently renovated airport is a low key base to fly in and out of.

 Flights from the US tend to route through another major European city like London, Paris, Frankfurt, Madrid, etc. The airport is also serviced by several European budget airlines such as RyanAir, Vueling and EasyJet.

-I would say it’s almost essential to rent a car for exploring the small towns in Provence.
-You can do so easily at the airport but I suggest you rent it online beforehand via a site like KAYAK to get a better rate.
+I think it’s essential to rent a car for exploring the small towns in Provence.
+I suggest you rent it online beforehand via a site like KAYAK to get a better rate.
 Also FYI for my American friends, we have found also that for some reason when we rent it from a United States IP address we get a lower price!

 Weather & What to Pack